When Is the Best Time to Sell a House in Texas?

 2. People are scooping up second homes for investments or early retirement pads, especially in warm climates and coastal regions.

-4. Nationwide, residents (and especially Californians) who like the weather, freedom, lower cost of living, and lack of state income tax are flocking to Texas.
-The trend is that more people move into Texas than move out.
+4. Across the country, and particularly in California, people who enjoy Texas’ weather, freedom, lower cost of living, and lack of state income tax are moving there in droves.
+The trend shows that more people are relocating to Texas than leaving.

 Connect With a Top Agent to Sell Your Texas Home